evotions/KeyboardEmu-for-BBC-Microbit/Microbit_Examples/README.md

    - Copy all the code into a new MakeCode project

 3. **Download to micro:bit**:
-   - Flash the program to your micro:bit
+   - Flash the program to your BBC micro:bit
    - **IMPORTANT**: Close all MakeCode browser tabs or click "Disconnect"

-4. **Run the Python bridge**:
+4. **Run the Python Keyboard Emu bridge**:
    ```bash
    cd Python_HID_Bridge
    python microbit_hid_bridge.py --debug
    ```

 5. **Start moving**:
-   - Hold your micro:bit flat
+   - Hold your BBC micro:bit flat
    - Tilt it like a joystick to control the mouse cursor
    - Press buttons to click!